 With its introduction, Apple’s Popularity score helped users of Apple Search Ads to identify the best keywords to run ads on for their apps in the Apple App Store.

 Apple’s Search Popularity & ASO

-The goal of Apple SearchAds is very similar to that of ASO – increase the visibility of the app > to increase its downloads > to increase the revenue generated by the app.
+The goal of Apple SearchAds is very similar to that of ASO – increasing the visibility of the app > to increase its downloads > to increase the revenue generated by the app.

-The introduction of Apple’s Popularity score was a game changer for the ASO industry as you can already imagine.
-Why? … Because it was the first real user behavior data indicator for Appstore available from Apple itself.
+The introduction of Apple’s Popularity score was a game-changer for the ASO industry as you can already imagine.
+Why? … Because it was the first real user behavior data indicator for the App Store available from Apple itself.